jpierel14/sntd/docs/source/examples/plot_c_fitting.rst

 Measure Time Delays
 ===================

-A series of examples demonstrating various fitting options with SNTD.
+A series of examples demonstrating various fitting options/features with SNTD.

 ..
 GENERATED FROM PYTHON SOURCE LINES 11-25